NatasaVulevic/HCI/class-projects/class-project-2/README.md

    - Contact and customer support
 - Something went wrong
   - Contact and customer support
-- Can i see products in store
+- Can I see products in store
   - List of stores
   - Store availability

  ## Combined:
- - Whats new
+ - Whats new?
    - New arrivals
    - Designers
 - Browsing